pedrogaudencio/mataem_api_v1/README.md

 - [x] order delivery_datetime
 - [x] send user_id in review
 - [x] get coupon value + valid + restaurant_id (if any) by code
-- [ ] include coupon code in order and ignore if restaurant_id from coupon is not ==
+- [x] include coupon code in order and ignore if restaurant_id from coupon is not equal (or coupon is not valid)
 - [ ] list options to include in post requests (like active/inactive instead of 0/1), waiting for list

 3. Later